 In addition to the distribution of alert data, MCCs shall provide notification of a distress alert within their service area to the designated Return Link Service Provider of the Space Segment Provider for the GNSS system that supports the beacon associated with the alert.

-MCCs shall follow the procedures contained at the section entitled "Return Link Service (RLS) Procedures" of document C/S A.001 (DDP).
+MCCs shall follow the procedures contained at the sections entitled "Return Link Service (RLS) Procedures" and "Distribution of Alerts for RLS-Capable FGBs to MCCs that are Not FGB-RLS-Capable" of document C/S A.001.